akaterra/udb.py/readme.rst

 Indexes
 -------

-To speed up the search for records, the necessary fields can be indexed.
+To speed up the search the records can be indexed by necessary for searching fields.
-The Udb also includes a simple query optimiser that can select the most appropriate index.
+The Udb also includes a simple query optimiser that can apply the most appropriate index.

-BTree indexes:
+BTree index (supports the range and prefix scan operations):

 * **UdbBtreeIndex** - btree based index supporting multiple records with the same index key.

 * **UdbBtreeEmbeddedIndex** - same as the **UdbBtreeIndex**, but supports embedded list of values.

-* **UdbBtreeUniqIndex** - btree based index operating with always single records, but the second record insertion with the same index key will raise IndexConstraintError.
+* **UdbBtreeUniqIndex** - btree based index operating with always single records, the second record inserted with the same index key will raise IndexConstraintError.

-Hash indexes:
+Hash index (supports only const scan operation):

 * **UdbHashIndex** - hash based index supporting multiple records with the same index key.

 * **UdbHashEmbeddedIndex** - same as the **UdbHashIndex**, but supports embedded list of values.

-* **UdbHashUniqIndex** - hash based index operating with always single records, but the second record insertion with the same index key will raise IndexConstraintError.
+* **UdbHashUniqIndex** - hash based index operating with always single records, the second record inserted with the same index key will raise IndexConstraintError.

-Spatial indexes:
+Spatial index:

-* **UdbRtreeIndex** - spatial index that supports "intersection with rectangle" and "near to point" search
+* **UdbRtreeIndex** - spatial index that supports "intersection with rectangle" and "near to point" search.

-Full-Text indexes:
+Full-Text index:

-* **UdbTextIndex** - full text index that supports searching by words
+* **UdbTextIndex** - full text index that supports searching by words.

 Index declaration
 ~~~~~~~~~~~~~~~~~